 Five steps to your next promotion

-Step one.
+Step One.
 Be the best at what you do.
 Before you even think about getting a promotion, please make sure you know your job and you do it well.
 Strive to be the best you can be and build a consistent record of excellence.
 Maintain that excellence so people can see stability in your performance over time.
-And, donât get upset if no one rushes to promote you; just keep plugging away.
+And donât get upset if no one rushes to promote you; just keep plugging away.

-Step two.
+Step Two.
 Build relationships in the company and in your industry.
-The mistake many people make is they are just friendly with the people they like in their immediate or surrounding work areas.
+The mistake many people make is they are only friendly with the people they like in their immediate or surrounding work areas.
 Get strategic, and get to know people you may not normally associate with.
 Start with a simple hello when you see them and work your way up to a conversation.
 In addition, make it a goal to meet people in different companies in your industry, as well as people outside your industry â you never know where new opportunities might come from.

-Step three.
+Step Three.
 Blow your own horn.
 Positive self-promotion and boasting are two different approaches to blowing your own horn.
 Boasting, or bragging, is simply running your mouth with no real purpose other than to make yourself look good in an effort to impress people.
 Self-promotion is strategically positioning yourself, so that others can see how you might help them solve their issues with your skills and your demonstrated track record.
-If appropriate, take the time to meet with your supervisor and gently remind him or her about your capabilities and let them know about your goals.
+If appropriate, take the time to meet with your supervisor and gently remind him or her about your capabilities and let them know about your goal.
 Itâs okay to let your ambitions be known, as long as you donât beat people over the head with your need for a promotion.

 Step Five.
 Keep your options open.
 Donât get stuck on the idea that you will be promoted within the company.
-Some of the best opportunities may be outside your company, if for no other reason than your organization may have pigeonholed you.
+Some of the best opportunities may be outside your company if for no other reason than your organization may have pigeonholed you.
 In other words, they might only see you in a certain type of position, even though you have gained the qualifications to take on more responsibility.
 That is one reason why it is imperative that you network across your industry.

 Karen Hinds is “The Workplace Success Expert.â For a FREE SPECIAL REPORT on Avoiding Career Killers in the Workplace, send an email to firstname.lastname@example.org